ijeomaemeruwa/ecommerce-project/README.md

 ### Data Flow

-* A user can shop for makeup and beauty products via shop link or showcase links.
+* A user can shop for makeup and beauty products via shop menu, hero button bestsellers button links.
 * On adding items to cart, the user can either login or create an account via email, google or continue shopping as a guest.
 This feature is enabled using firebase authentication.
 * Multiple users can access the site at thesame time a user can add and update items in the cart.
-This feature is enabled using firebase cloud firestore to store users information in the database.
+This feature is enabled using firebase cloud firestore to store users information in the firebase database.
 * User authentication, information and cart component state is managed using redux.
 * User can proceed to checkout and make payment using a credit or debit card with the implementation of stripe.